avaxar/kithare/README.md

 ## Contributing
 - New Contributors are most welcome to come and help us in making Kithare better.
+- Be sure to reformat the code with the given `.clang-format` before submitting a commit/PR.
 - If you want to contribute a major change, it's a good idea to discuss with us first, either on our discord server, or on GitHub issues section.
 - It is expected that contributors follow code formatting rules while contributing